0420DAVE/d3_Tutorial/README.md

 </p>

 1. Scatter plot with annotation (Semantic change of word _risk_).
-2. Network on contextual structure of word _nuclear_.
+2. Network on contextual structure of word _nuclear_ (It shows in which contexts the word _nuclear_ was used).
-3. Frequency change of _hiv_ and _war_ over 200 years.
+3. Diachronical word frequency of _hiv_ and _war_ over 200 years.
 4. Barchart, with x-axis scalled differently for positive value domain and negative value domain (to make sure each side takes half of the canvas).
 5. Barchart, x-axis with one scale.